-Setting up a MachineMetrics Custom IO Config appears a daunting task at first, however with a bit of knowledge and a few examples you’ll be able to take advantage of this powerful feature that enables MachineMetrics customers to transform machine data.
+Setting up a MachineMetrics Custom IO Adapter Script appears a daunting task at first, however with a bit of knowledge and a few examples you’ll be able to take advantage of this powerful feature that enables MachineMetrics customers to transform machine data.

-What is a Configuration Script, and what does it do?
+What is an Adapter Script, and what does it do?

-What are the two different versions of configs?
+What are the two different versions of adapter scripts?

-There are a few differences between V1 and V2 configuration scripts, Please see the V1 overview here.
+There are a few differences between V1 and V2 adapter scripts, Please see the V1 overview here.

 A V1 script will only work with a Labjack as it is oriented around pin inputs and how they are turned into an analog or digital signal.